zlumer/tesm/docs/docs/getting-started.md

 ---

-6. Let's extract types from our objects for future use.
+6. Let's extract types from our machine for future use.

 <<< @/../src/examples/loading.ts#extractedTypes